hyweljohnllewellyn/hywelme/_posts/2020-04-25-improving-google-page-speed-insights-removing-disqus.md

 ## Why I decided to remove Disqus comments system from my site?
 ​
 I have been using Disqus on this site since 2015.
-It is a great tool to add comments capablity to a static site, such as this.
+It is a great tool to add comments capability to a static site, such as this.
 Analysing the potential opportunities, it can be seen that Disqus is the worst offender at impacting load performance.
 ![Disqus Impacting Load Performance]({{site.baseurl}}/assets/Disqus impacting load performance .jpg) ​
 There are options to potentially improve the performance whilst keeping Disqus.
 This site shows how use [lazy-loading](https://en.wikipedia.org/wiki/Lazy_loading) of the Disqus scripts [How to Prevent Disqus Comments System from Slowing Page Speed & Performance](https://usefulangle.com/post/251/disqus-comments-improve-page-load-speed).